 Where Should We Focus?

 There really be more attention to bringing technology to a wider audience.
-Whether it’s the camera, battery, memory allocation or a biometric sensor, manufacturers should be working toward adapting advancements to a price-tier that more people can reach.
-All this focus on cramming everything on flagships inflate their value and, as a result, inflates the value of smartphones in general.
+Whether it’s the camera, battery, memory allocation, or a biometric sensor, manufacturers should be working toward adapting advancements to a price tier that more people can reach.
+All this focus on cramming everything on flagships inflates their value and, as a result, inflates the value of smartphones in general.
 Back when OnePlus was still priced as an actual “flagship killer,” it was a great victory for everyone.
 Manufacturers can do it, release a phone that performs like the best without having the steep price tag.

 This is why we should know when to stop demanding more.
 This reductive approach already led to phones small enough for most human hands, and powerful enough to run heavy apps.
 We should be implementing developments that aren’t just an incremental improvement over the last generation.

 Everyone feels great about where technology is taking us, but we should be wary.
 Let’s ask not if we can, but if we should.
 Smartphones are good enough for most people who can afford smartphones.
 Let’s try to bring those features to people who need it more.
 It’s not going to make a utopian world, but it goes a long way to providing more for less to more people.

 In the ongoing discussion of “Smartphone Cameras and DSLRs,” it’s critical to consider the distinctive qualities that make these two photography powerhouses different.